sysco-middleware/sysco-middleware.github.io/_posts/2019-06-24-testing-kafka-based-applications.md

 Main purpose of this article is to share experience of testing Apache Kafka based applications and data pipelines, using two different approaches.

 Keywords in use:
-* **Kafka based application** - by Kafka based application I understand any application that uses Kafka API and communicates with Kafka cluster.
+* **Kafka based application** - by kafka based application I understand any application that uses `Kafka API` and communicates with kafka cluster.
 * **Data pipeline** - is a set of Kafka based applications that are connected into a single context.

 Examples are built using java and docker.
 For detailed information, check this repository on [github](https://github.com/sysco-middleware/kafka-testing).